STEllAR-GROUP/hpx/docs/sphinx/examples/serialization.rst

 Serialization Requirements
 ===========================
-In order to serialize objects in HPX,at least one of the following criteria must be met:
+In order to serialize objects in HPX, at least one of the following criteria must be met:

 In the case of default constructible objects: